zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “Carbohydrates” are one of the three major kinds of  “nutrients,” we call them.
 There are “carbohydrates,” “fat,” and “protein.”
 Ca rbohydrates are basically foods that are or nutrients that are turned into sugar an d used for energy.
 A lot of the foods we eat have a combination of carbohydrates, p rotein, and fat in them.
 Amy also mentions “cholesterol” (cholesterol).
 Choleste rol is something that your body needs in order to function.
 Cholesterol can in cert ain cases be bad for you, at least too much of a certain kind of cholesterol in your body.

 Once again, there is a relationship between the cho lesterol you eat and the cholesterol in your body, but it’s not the same thi ng.
 People sometimes confuse the two.
 Your body needs cholesterol.
-Cholesterol i s a good thing.
+Cholesterol is a good thing.
 But there are

 debates about how much eating cholesterol may affec t your body’s or blood’s cholesterol levels.
 “Sugar” (sugar), you’re probabl y familiar with, is the kind of thing that makes food sweet.

 Giorgio says, “Look again.
 The serving size is one cookie.
 There are 40 cookies in each container” – that is, in each package.
-Once  again Giorgio is pointing out that even though the nutritional label indicates th ere aren’t very many calories in this package of cookies, the serving size is only o ne.
+Once  again Giorgio is pointing out that even though the nutritional label indicates there aren’t very many calories in this package of cookies, the serving size is only o ne.
 “Not everything has to be healthy and good for me,” Amy responds.
 Giorgio say s, “No, but you have to get your protein and fiber from somewhere.”
 “Protein” ( protein), we’ve already pointed out, is one of the three major types of nut rients – things that your body needs.

 Your body needs protein for all sorts of things, in cluding building muscles.
 “Fiber” (fiber) is actually a kind of carbohydrate.
 It’s the part of typically a plant that is eaten but is difficult for your body to digest.
 We won’t go into all the technical definitions of the different kinds of fiber – “solu ble fiber,” “insoluble fiber,” and so forth – but fiber basically doesn’t get absorbed in to your body.
 You eat it and then it ends up eventually going out of your body in a w ay that I think you probably can guess.